dannns/obsidian-table-checkbox-renderer/README.md

 ![Demo](demo.gif)

 ## Features
-- Interactive checkboxes in Markdown tables (Reading Mode)
+- Interactive checkboxes in Markdown tables (Reading Mode).
-- Supports multiple checkboxes per cell and per row
+- Supports multiple checkboxes per cell and per row.
-- Changes are immediately saved to the Markdown file
+- Changes are immediately saved to the Markdown file.
-- Robust mapping between rendered checkboxes and source Markdown
+- Robust mapping between rendered checkboxes and source Markdown.
-- Works with any table structure, including complex layouts
+- Works with any table structure, including complex layouts.

 ## Usage
 - Install the plugin in Obsidian.